 Panel members should be aware that the Department has a positive duty under the Equal Opportunity Act 2010 to provide reasonable and proportionate measures to eliminate discrimination and a duty to provide reasonable adjustments for people with a disability.
-Further information is available on the Department's Disability web page.
+Further information is available from the Department's Disability and Reasonable Adjustment - Employees page.